Skip to Content

 Every room at Hotel on North in Pittsfield is different.
 Curated shelves of books beg to be read, luxurious linens long to be snuggled in and the ample desks wait to compliment your afternoon Zoom call.

-We stayed on the second floor and were fortunate to have a sunny atrium and communal lounge right outside our room.
-A spot where our dogs could make new human friends and we could play board games and sip cocktails.
+We stayed on the second floor and were fortunate to have a sunny atrium and communal lounge right outside our room — a spot where our dogs could make new human friends and we could play board games and sip cocktails.

 The second-floor atrium at Hotel on North in Pittsfield.